 I find a parking spot near the Michael J. Howlett building–not easy to do since its a workday–and look for a plaque or marker.
 There’s sure to be one since it’s the site of such significance in Lincoln’s life.
 I don’t see one at first, so I visit the Illinois State Archive, the next building to the west of the Howlett building.
 The man at the front desk there doesn’t know of such a thing but hazards a few guesses.
 However, before I go on that little goose chase, the man looking after the state employee parking lot passes by.
 I tell him what I’m looking for, and he knows right off.
 Of course!
 He spends his days out here where it’s likely to be found.
 I follow his directions: if you start from the Howlett building sign on E Edwards St, head north on the driveway towards the Illinois State Capitol Building following the west side of the Howlett building.
 Turn right at the corner of the building, then look low on the outer wall of the accessible ramp.
 That’s why I missed it: it’s well below eye level, and not on a structure, or rather, the part of the structure, that I expected it to be on.

 Mary Todd Lincoln returned to this house many years after her years in Springfield as a vivacious debutante, fiancée, wife of a lawyer and congressman, mother of a brood of wild young boys, and new First Lady.
 Her sister Elizabeth discovered that her oldest son Robert had her committed to an insane asylum in 1875 and was dismayed.
-Mary had lost her husband and three sons and had increasingly had a terrible time after each one.
+Mary had lost her husband and three of her sons and had increasingly had a terrible time after each one.
 She may have struggled with what today we might call a mental illness, but since emotional issues were so poorly understood by the medical establishment at the time (as they are, in many ways, in our time) and there was no one to give a qualified assessment at the time, I won’t repeat modern diagnostic speculations here.
 Robert and Mary had not gotten along for a long time, and we can’t know for sure if he thought she really needed to be committed or if he was just wanted to get her out of the way and out of the bank accounts.
 She had adopted many unsettling habits, such as consulting spiritualists and alternating heavy spending on trifles she never used with eccentric miserly behavior, fearing poverty despite her generous government pension.
 Mary was able to get herself released from the asylum into the care of Elizabeth.
 She lived here for a time then moved to France for awhile until her health significantly declined, then returned to live with Elizabeth.
 She died here on July 16th, 1882.

 Having visited all the sites on my list as well as a few I discovered during this journey, I continue on from Springfield to one more very important place associated with Lincoln’s life and ideas, and then arrive at another amazing place this evening.
 Stay tuned!